 As is so often the case in my life, I am at the threshold between worlds.

 For a few more weeks, we dwell on the upper slopes of windward Haleakalā, an elemental world of swirling weather and other-than-human forces.
 The old Hawaiians considered these cloud forests of the mountain to be the realm of spirits and voices in the trees, a place where humans should tread lightly.
 Living here for a year, I am not one to disagree.

 On this quiet afternoon, I suspect the faerie mists will soon morph to a soft rain, ten-thousand invisible fingers tapping a steady cadence on the battered drum of the cabin roof.

-Even the honeybees are hushed today, a collective reflection of the trailing mists and spirit forces that enfold us, and the bees’ quietude reflects my own subdued inner mood.
-It is as if we all are humming in quiet resonance together: mountain, mists, spirits, bees and man.
-Inseparable and interwoven in a soft, delicate harmony or low chant from ages lost in memory.
+Even the honey bees are hushed today, a collective reflection of the trailing mists and spirit forces that enfold us, and the bees’ quietude reflects my own subdued inner mood.
+It is as if we all are humming in soft resonance together: mountain, mists, spirits, bees and man.
+Inseparable and interwoven in a gentle, delicate harmony or low chant from ages lost in memory.
 At the end of this week, the bees go to their new home as I begin preparations for our move to the busy island of O’ahu, a relocation that mandates leaving my dear ‘girls’ behind on Maui.
 They will have an ideal location in a beautiful, healing garden of upper Olinda, but how I will miss these remarkable, golden-winged alchemists of nature.

 I originally sat down to write about the honeybees but, as the foggy mists descended, found myself following a different, glimmering thread … crossing a threshold between worlds.